 If you were unable to attend, you can view the recording here:

-Many thanks to our panelists: Dr. Rodrigo Armijos, Associate Professor, Department of Environmental and Occupational Health, Cedric Harris, Director of Bias Response, Division of Student Affairs, Aurora Le, Academic Specialist, Department of Environmental and Occupational Health, and Dr. Lesa Major, Associate Professor, The Media School.
-Special thanks to Ochmaa Escue, Director, OVPDEI Overseas Studies and Scholarships Program, for providing technical assistance.
+Many thanks to our panelists Dr. Rodrigo Armijos, Associate Professor, Department of Environmental and Occupational Health, Cedric Harris, Director of Bias Response, Division of Student Affairs, Aurora Le, Academic Specialist, Department of Environmental and Occupational Health, Dr. Lesa Major, Associate Professor, The Media School, and Ochmaa Escue, Director, OVPDEMA Overseas Studies and Scholarships Program, for providing technical assistance.

 Attendees at the webinar submitted questions throughout, many of which the panelists could not answer due to time constraints.
 We have sought out answers to these questions and have posted them below.
 We appreciate the faculty and staff who helped answer these questions.